eactisgrosso/epub-summ/README.md

 # EPUB Summarizer

-This repository provides tools to convert EPUB files into Markdown format and then summarize them using OpenAI's models.
-The project consists of two main scripts: `convert.py` and `summarize.py`.
+This repository provides tools to convert EPUB files into Markdown format and then summarize them using LLMs.

 ## Features